 Once the sync has been installed on the desired workstation, you can access it by opening your system tray (typically found in the bottom right corner of your main screen next to the time and date of your computer) and clicking on the yellow arrows.

-While the OfficeTools calendar and the Outlook calendar can be connected, there is still a difference in the way the two programs manage their data.
+Please note: While the OfficeTools by CARET calendar and the Outlook calendar can be connected there is still a difference in the way the two programs manage data.

 The number one thing to watch out for while implementing this integration is that Outlook does not require a client name to enter an appointment.
-Whereas OfficeTools is a client driven software, meaning a client is required when creating an appointment.
-The number one concern while implementing is when creating an appointment in Outlook, understand that when it is synchronized into OfficeTools it will not know which contact to be associated to, so OfficeTools will assign it to the (Unspecified) contact in your contact list.
+Whereas OfficeTools by CARET is a client-driven software, meaning a client is required when creating an appointment.
+The number one concern while implementing is when creating an appointment in Outlook, understand that when it is synchronized into OfficeTools by CARET it will not know which contact to be associated with, so OfficeTools by CARET will assign it to the (Unspecified) contact in your contact list.

 6. Switch the Schedule label from “Off” to “On” by simply clicking on it.